Henri Seyrig

-Henri Arnold Seyrig (/fr/; 10 November 1895 - 21 January 1973) was a French archaeologist, numismatist, and historian.
-He was the general director of antiquities of Syria and Lebanon since 1929, and director, for more than twenty years, of the Institute of Archaeology of Beirut.
+Henri Arnold Seyrig (/fr/; 10 November 1895 – 21 January 1973) was a French archaeologist, numismatist, and historian.
+From 1929, he served as General Director of Antiquities of Syria and Lebanon, and for more than twenty years he was director of the Institute of Archaeology of Beirut.

 Early life

-Henri was born in Héricourt, France to a liberal bourgeois industrial family.
-His family moved to Mulhouse when his father joined the family business, he was schooled in German.
-He was later sent to a French Protestant private boarding school in Normandy, Ecole des Roches, Seyrig continued his education by reading English at Oxford until 1914.
+Seyrig was born in Héricourt, France, into a liberal bourgeois industrial family.
+His family later moved to Mulhouse when his father joined the family business, and Seyrig was educated in German.
+He subsequently attended a French Protestant private boarding school in Normandy, the École des Roches.
+He continued his education by studying English at Oxford until 1914.

-During World War I, Seyrig fought at Verdun and was decorated.
-In 1917 Seyrig joined the Orient contingent in Salonika where he had his first encounter with archeology and left his family business.
-He then attended the Sorbonne where he presented a thesis about the Homeric House and in 1922 was admitted to the French School at Athens where he spent seven years as a member and was promoted to secretary general's office.
+During World War I, Seyrig fought at Verdun and was decorated for his service.
+In 1917, he joined the Orient contingent in Salonika, where he had his first encounter with archaeology and decided to leave the family business.
+He subsequently enrolled at the Sorbonne, where he presented a thesis on the Homeric house.
+In 1922, he was admitted to the French School at Athens, where he spent seven years as a member and was later promoted to the office of secretary-general.

 Career

-In 1929, Seyrig was called recommended by the master of Levantine archaeology René Dussaud and was appointed General director of antiquities of Syria and Lebanon which were under French mandate.
-Seyrig created the French institute of archaeology in Beirut which he headed for 20 years.
-He moved to New York City in 1942 where he worked as a special envoy of The Free French Government until the end of the war then he returned to Beirut.
+In 1929, on the recommendation of the leading Levantine archaeologist René Dussaud, Seyrig was appointed General Director of Antiquities of Syria and Lebanon, then under French mandate.
+He founded the French Institute of Archaeology in Beirut, which he directed for twenty years.
+In 1942, he moved to New York City, where he served as a special envoy of the Free French government until the end of World War II, after which he returned to Beirut.

-Throughout the 1950s/60s he was a visiting scholar invited by the Institute for Advanced Study in Princeton, New Jersey, living part of the year in the United States.
-In 1967 he left Beirut and retired in Switzerland and continued with his wife, Hermine de Saussure, to spend part of the year in Princeton.
-Their children were actress Delphine Seyrig and composer Francis Seyrig.
+Throughout the 1950s and 1960s, he was a visiting scholar at the Institute for Advanced Study in Princeton, New Jersey, spending part of each year in the United States.
+In 1967, he left Beirut and retired to Switzerland, while continuing, together with his wife, Hermine de Saussure, to spend part of the year in Princeton.
+Their children included the actress Delphine Seyrig and the composer Francis Seyrig.

-He was awarded the medal of the Royal Numismatic Society in 1961.
+Seyrig was awarded the medal of the Royal Numismatic Society in 1961.